 - For the prompt-annual market alternative, prices and costs relative to the FCM are 10% to 11% lower across all three scenarios.
 These results are shown in the left column of Figure 17.
 Changes in total annual payments across scenarios range from a reduction of \$148 million to \$203 million. - The forward-seasonal market reduces prices and total payments in two central scenarios (2028-29, 2034-2035 Low Carbon), with price and payment reductions of around 4% and 5%, respectively.
 Price and costs increase by 2% in the 2034-35 High Carbon scenario.
-Changes in total annual payments for these alternatives range from a reduction of \$104 million to an increase of \$28 million. - The prompt-seasonal market alternative results in the lowest prices and total payments, on average across scenarios, prices are lower by \$0.59 per kW-month (12%) and payments are lower by \$208 million annually (12%).
+Changes in total annual payments for these alternatives range from a reduction of \$104 million to an increase of \$28 million. - The prompt-seasonal market alternative results in the lowest prices and total payments, on average.
+Across the three scenarios presented in Table 8 and Figure 17, prices are lower by \$0.59 per kW-month (12%) and payments are lower by \$208 million annually (12%), on average.
 Across scenarios, prices and payments are reduced by 9% to 14% compared to the current FCM.

-The Average CM Payment column is the Total CM Payments column divided by total load (in MWh).
-191 The Capacity Above Adjusted ICR is the Capacity Awarded a CSO minus adjusted ICR, such that a positive value represents that the auction cleared above adjusted ICR, while a negative value indicates the auction cleared below the requirement.
+The Average CM Payment column is the Total CM Payments column divided by total load (in MWh).190 The Capacity Above Adjusted ICR is the Capacity Awarded a CSO minus adjusted ICR, such that a positive value represents that the auction cleared above adjusted ICR, while a negative value indicates the auction cleared below the requirement.